5 False Keto Diet Myths That Are Straight Up Ridiculous

 Honestly, this is funny to me as I find more nutritional deficiencies in the typical American diet than in those who are fat-fueled.
 When done correctly, keto is one of the most nutritious diets out there.
 A well-formulated ketogenic diet contains ample healthy vitamin/mineral-packed fats, proteins, vegetables, and some fruits.
 Any nutrient we miss from limiting carbs can be obtained from other healthy food sources while still eating a keto diet.

-Myth #5: Keto diet raises cholesterol and increases risk of heart disease.
+Myth #5: Keto diet raises cholesterol and increases the risk of heart disease.

 A very big misconception out there is that cholesterol is “bad.”
 This couldn’t be further from the truth.
 Did you know the majority of the cholesterol in our blood is created by our own bodies?
 And in fact, if we eat less of it, our bodies just make more!
 Research has revealed that lowering your cholesterol levels through dietary intervention does not reduce your risk of death from coronary heart disease.

-There’s a lot of misinformation out there regarding the health benefits of keto and this typically stems from lack of research and education, even by many of our trusted healthcare professionals.
-Fortunately, there is research to debunk the myths.
+There’s a lot of misinformation out there regarding the health benefits of keto and this typically stems from a lack of research and education, even by many of our trusted healthcare professionals.
+Fortunately, there is research to debunk the false keto diet myths.
 Stay tuned for more keto myth busters!